sharetribe/flex-cli/README.md

 #### flex-cli: command not found (on Windows)

-If you're seeing `flex-cli: command not found` error on Windows and you installed Flex CLI with Yarn, you need to add Yarn global bin path to the PATH environment varible.
+If you're seeing `flex-cli: command not found` error on Windows and you installed Sharetribe CLI with Yarn, you need to add Yarn global bin path to the PATH environment varible.

 1. Run `yarn global bin` to see the global bin path
 2. Add it to PATH environment variable